Tauromachian/trees-array-based/README.md

 Avoid using both aproaches as it has not been tested.

 #### NameHierarchicalTree
-NameHierarchicalTree creates a tree based on a hierarchical name structure using dots.
-A separator of choice can be provided.
+NameHierarchicalTree creates a tree based on a hierarchical name structure using a separator of choice.
 The default separators are dots.

 Example